EvoNetHIV/EvoNetC/README.md

 # EvoNetC
-Current development version of EvoNetC package, using mostly the C programming language
+Current development version of EvoNetC package, using mostly the C programming language for drug resistance simulations.